bhuffman-usgs/waterrat/README.md

 *  Git must be installed to install WaterRAT.
 Please follow the above directions ("How to Install Git").
 *  WaterRAT will not work with Python version 2.x.
 Follow the above directions to install Python 3.x ("How to Install Python") and be sure to select the "Add Anaconda to my PATH environment variable" option during installation.
 *  When starting the application, you must run the command prompt from the same folder where the config.ini folder is located.
-*  The WaterRAT application currently works only for the Savannah River site.
-To view other sites the thalweg lat/longs will need to be edited in the config.ini file (see "Parameters related to the thalweg" above).
+*  The WaterRAT application currently only works for the Savannah River site.
+To view other sites the thalweg lat/lons will need to be edited in the config.ini file (see "Parameters related to the thalweg" above).
-*  The AUV data input file should be a comma-seperated file.
+*  The AUV data input file should be a comma-seperated file obtained from an applicable USGS Data Release.

 ## Security